Shewiiii/mp2i_anki/README.md

 - Works best with PDFs: All generative AI models I've tried struggle to extract text from all the pages with a long document.
 PDFs on the other hand are fragmented before extraction.
 - The model can hallucinate, you may want to create a deck multiple times until you get satisfying results.
-- Only supports plain text for now: really weird things happen when I ask to generate Mathjax or LaTex code.

 ## Screenshots